RattleyCooper/selenext/README.md

 #     \/__/         \/__/     \/__/         \/__/         \|__|     #
 #===================================================================#
 ```
 Slack is a micro-framework for web scraping using selenium.
 Multi-threading is supported.
+This is currently still in
+development, however it's very possible to write and run your automations within the framework as it is..
+Just know
+that it's in development and that things will probably change as things progress.

 ## Install

 Just download this as a .zip and then open it as a project in an IDE like PyCharm.
+At some point this will be
+streamlined so that installation isn't just copying the root project folder.

 ## Dependencies